 The surrounding of the Mall of the Emirates are far from everything else.
 I would not recommend it.

-I hope to have helped and enjoy you and yout boyfriend a nice trip almost 6 years ago
+I hope to have helped and enjoy you and yout boyfriend a nice trip about 6 years ago

 I've stayed at the Address Hotel Downtown Dubai and would rate it as one of my favourite hotels in Dubai. http://www.theaddress.com/en/hotel/downtown-burj-dubai-1-2